christopheradams/elixir_style_guide/README_esES.md

   @type long_union_type :: some_type | another_type | some_other_type |
                            a_final_type

-  # also preferred - one type per line
+  # también recomendado - un tipo por línea
   @type long_union_type :: some_type |
                            another_type |
                            some_other_type |